William M. Banks: Post war

 After the end of World War II, Banks continued to serve in the newly created United States Air Force.
 After attending Air War College at Maxwell Air Force Base in Alabama, from June 1951 to June 1952, he served in a variety of command and staff positions over the next several years, including serving as Chief of the Air Force Section with Military Assistance Advisory Group in Norway from December 1951 to July 1954.

 On January 15, 1961, while serving as the deputy commander of the Boston Air Defense Sector at Stewart Air Force Base in New York, Texas Tower 4, a general surveillance radar station, located 63 miles (101 km) south-southeast off the coast of Long Island, New York in 185 feet (56 m) of water, was destroyed by a winter storm, resulting in the deaths of all twenty-eight airmen and civilian contractors who were manning the station.
 Banks was charged with involuntary manslaughter and two other officers, commanding officer and executive officer of the 4604th Air Support Squadron, were charged with dereliction of duty.
 All the charges against them were dismissed by a court martial board on June and August 1961.

 Banks' final assignment was at Kelly Air Force Base in Texas, where he served on the staff with Headquarters San Antonio Air Material Area.
 He retired from the Air Force on July 1, 1963.

 Later life

+Banks was married to Mary Goldsmith (1928–1999).
+They had a son.

 Banks died on May 6, 1983, at the age of 67.
 He was buried at the Sunset Memorial Park in Beckley, West Virginia.